SHTFDad may collect a share of sales or other compensation from the links on this page.

-There are various factors that affect the production of your hens laying eggs and each one should be considered equally important in order to get the best return on your overall feed costs.
+Wonder how you can make your chickens lay more eggs?
+There are various factors that affect the production of your hens laying eggs.
+Each one should be considered equally important in order to get the best return on your overall feed costs.

 Boredom is a sign of unhappy chickens, and this could hinder their good egg production.
 Do not just let them stay inside their coops without anything to do.